kineticatat/SpaceMovementVRExplorations/README.md

 The V2 suit works perfectly, is easily plug and play.
 I am currently working on getting a battery pack to worth so it can be used untethered.
 Connecting to Unity is pretty easy using this: https://youtu.be/GPPMXcXvxDQ and this: https://support.neuronmocap.com/hc/en-us/articles/1260805842150-Live-Stream-data-into-Unity.
 I grabbed a basic mannequin from Mixamo and used that as the avatar: https://www.mixamo.com/#/
 More info on PN's github page here: https://github.com/pnmocap/Neuron_Mocap_Live_Unity

+11/3: I have the new socket kit for the PN v1 that I will fix soon.

 MYO Sensor Band EMG:
 https://github.com/balandinodidonato/MyoToolkit/blob/master/Software%20for%20Thalmic%27s%20Myo%20armband.md